 The photo below shows Katie’s dad teaching Katie and Sas how to do a technique called “root grafting” at the kitchen table.

-This is a variation on whip-tongue grafting.
+This is a type of whip-tongue grafting.
 It’s also a very cool way of growing new trees from a piece of root.
 In this example, the root piece is used as the rootstock.
-This is a fast way to create a new tree, because you don’t have to grow the rootstock first.
+This is a fast way to create a new tree because you don’t have to grow the rootstock first.

 Any time you’re planting a new fruit tree, just harvest a piece of the roots.
 Root pruning when you plant a tree is quite common anyway, you won’t be doing the tree any harm.
 (Just don’t remove too many roots).